lokalportal/flexparser/README.md

 ```

 #### Nested Parsers
-Sometimes you want more than to just xtract a String.
+Sometimes you want more than to just extract a String.
 This way you can make your parser return complex Objects and nest parsers as deep as you like.
 ```ruby
 library = "
 <book>